-To see how this plays out in practice, see figure 2 below for the span from 1977 to 2021.
-The "real withdrawal" column in figure 2 roughly correlates to the "principal withdrawal" column from the table above.
+To see how this plays out in practice, see figure 2 below.
+These are the actual DoubleBucket results for the span from 1977 to 2021.
+The "real withdrawal" column in figure 2 is inflation adjusted and roughly correlates to the "principal withdrawal" column from the client's scenario in Table 1 above (on previous page).
+This is the intent of the DoubleBucket Method.
+It approximates the client's withdrawal requirements for each period of retirement, adjusting along the way to market conditions.